For Hire: A Literary Travel Guide

 - Plans book club parties so you don’t have to!

 - Each Boomerang is a digital PDF file that includes four weeks of instruction

 - New Boomerangs are uploaded to a private folder on the first of each month

 - Check your email (once your purchase is complete) for login instructions

 - Download the Boomerang(s) and the Boomerang Guidelines at your convenience (starting August 1, 2020).

 - Print or read on your device (you own them)

-- No matter when you purchase, you’ll have access to all 10 Boomerangs by May 2020
+- No matter when you purchase, you’ll have access to all ten Boomerangs by May 2021

-- See the tab at bottom of page for in-depth Program Details.
+- See the tab at the bottom of this page for in-depth Program Details.